Advertisement

 By Greta Inglis Dog Behaviourist | Animal Behaviourist

 French Bulldogs have grown in popularity, but they can also be prone to significant health issues.
-Let's take a look at the life expectancy of the breed.
+Here's what you need to know about their average lifespan.

 The French Bulldog has soared in popularity in recent years, with the number of Kennel Club registrations rising from 2,771 in 2011, to 39,266 in 2020.
 Frenchies, as they're often affectionately referred to, currently rank within the top 10 most popular breeds in the UK.